DeFaDeDe/CTF/HTB/Nibbles/Nibbles.md

 Nmap done: 1 IP address (1 host up) scanned in 15.69 seconds
 ```

 We can then determine that the server is running Apache version `2.4.18`.

+## HTTP (Port 80)
-However, to obtain more details, we would like to access port 80 first, and we see only
+To obtain more details, we would like to access port 80 first, and we see only

 > ‘Hello world!’
 >